operator-framework/enhancements/enhancements/scorecard-storage.md

 will create a container that mounts the PVC solely to harvest (exec/tar) the test output contents to the local host that scorecard is executing upon
  * scorecard cleanup would include PVC cleanup as well as the current Pod cleanup

- * the end user is left with a local directory of the harvested test output, with test output being divided into subdirectories based on suite and test names
+A successful scorecard execution of tests that use this storage feature would include a local directory of the harvested test output, with test output being divided into subdirectories based on suite and test names

 ### Risks and Mitigations

 Scorecard users that don't require persistent storage are not impacted by this proposed feature.

+If Persistent Storage is used then you have the risk of leaving PVCs on your cluster if scorecard were to exit abnormally.
+This is similar to having scorecard not cleanup Pods when it exits abnormally.

 ## Design Details